rei/rei-cedar-docs/docs/components/breadcrumb/README.md

             "scopedSlots": [
               {
                 "name": "link",
                 "description": "Scoped slot used to override the default links used in the breadcrumb.
 Useful for integrating with client-side routing.
-The slot scope exposes the following attributes: class, href, and content."
+The slot scope exposes the following attributes: class, href, and content.", "alert": {
+                  "type": "deprecated",
+                  "description": "The link scoped slot has been deprecated, use an event handler on the `navigate` event instead to customize link navigation behavior"
+                },
               }
             ],
+            "events": [
+              {
+                  "name": "navigate",
+                  "arguments": "breadcrumb, event",
+                  "description": "$emit event fired when a breadcrumb item is clicked. `e.preventDefault()` may be used to override the default link navigation."
+              }
+            ]
           }
         }
       ],